surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

-To change the 1/1 mapping to another MIDI Note, drag-and-drop a different KBM file onto the TUN button, then open the HTML page again with the **Show current tuning** option to see how it changed the mapping.
+To change the 1/1 mapping to another MIDI Note, drag-and-drop a different KBM file on the Surge interface, then open the HTML page again with the **Show current tuning** option to see how it changed the mapping.